Uploading data to the National Fraud Initiative

 For date fields, NFI prefers “ddmmyyyy” but “ddmmyy” is also acceptable).
 If a date separator is used, it should be either a forward slash ( / ) or a hyphen ( - ).
 Other date formats are also acceptable: dd-mmm-yyyy (01-JAN-2012); dd month yyyy (01 January 2012); dd/mm/yyyyhh:mm:ss (01/01/2012 10:14:36); etc.

 If monetary values cannot be supplied, leave the field blank.
-Please do not insert a zero.
+Do not insert a zero.

 If a field type is alpha numeric (neither a date nor a number), this is referred to as a ‘character’ field for the purposes of this exercise.
 Fields such as “VAT registration number” and “suppliers invoice number” (which can often contain a combination of letters and numbers) are character fields.